Ken Wilber

-Kenneth Earl Wilber II (born January 31, 1949) is an American philosopher and writer on transpersonal psychology and his own integral theory, a philosophy which suggests the synthesis of all human knowledge and experience.
+Kenneth Earl Wilber II (born January 31, 1949) is an American theorist and writer on transpersonal psychology and his own integral theory, a four-quadrant grid which purports to encompass all human knowledge and experience.
+Starting publishing in the 1970s, his works were popular among a section of readers in the 1980s, but have lost popularity since the 1990s, retaining some popularity at dedicated web forums.

 Life and career

 Wilber was born in 1949 in Oklahoma City.
 In 1967 he enrolled as a pre-med student at Duke University.
-He became interested in Eastern literature, particularly the Tao Te Ching.
-He left Duke and enrolled at the University of Nebraska at Lincoln studying biochemistry, but after a few years dropped out of university and began studying his own curriculum and writing.
+He became interested in psychology and Eastern spirituality.
+He left Duke and enrolled at the University of Nebraska–Lincoln studying biochemistry, but after a few years dropped out of university and began studying his own curriculum and writing.

 In 1973 Wilber completed his first book, The Spectrum of Consciousness, in which he sought to integrate knowledge from disparate fields.
-After rejections by more than 20 publishers it was accepted in 1977 by Quest Books, and he spent a year giving lectures and workshops before going back to writing.
+After rejections by more than 20 publishers it was accepted in 1977 by Quest Books, and he spent a year giving lectures and workshops before going back to writing, publishing The Atman Project, in which he put his idea of a spectrum of consciousness in a developmental order.
 He also helped to launch the journal ReVision in 1978.

 In 1982, New Science Library published his anthology The Holographic Paradigm and Other Paradoxes, a collection of essays and interviews, including one by David Bohm.
 The essays, including one of his own, looked at how holography and the holographic paradigm relate to the fields of consciousness, mysticism, and science.

 In 1983, Wilber married Terry "Treya" Killam who was shortly thereafter diagnosed with breast cancer.
 From 1984 until 1987, Wilber gave up most of his writing to care for her.
 Killam died in January 1989; their joint experience was recorded in the 1991 book Grace and Grit.

 In 1987, Wilber moved to Boulder, Colorado, where he worked on his Kosmos trilogy and supervised the work and functioning of the Integral Institute.